JordonP123/GoLinksTakeHome/README.md

 - Star Count
 - Fork Count
 - Date Created
-- This list should be sorted by Star Count in descending order
+- This list should be sorted by Star Count in descending order - DONE
 - When clicking on an item in the list, it should show another list of the recent commits

 # Each item in this commits list should show: